havandenberg/earn-a-bike/README.md

 Chrome dev tools are opened automatically in dev.

 ## Packaging and Deploying
-Super easy with electron, just run the following commands.
+Super easy with webpack and electron, just run the following commands.

 Build app:
 ```